zainytech/zainytech/README.md

 ## Hey, I'm Zainab 👋

-👩‍🎓 I'm a Software Engineer Grad, with a strong passion for Web Dev with Daily Learning.
+👩‍🎓 I'm a Software Engineer Grad(3.7/4.0), with a strong passion for Web Dev with Daily Learning.

 ## 🧰ToolBox